montastic/montastic-api-doc/README.md

 - ====> *values below this line are read-only*
 - `id`
   - id of a checkpoint.
 Unique id assigned automatically at checkpoint creation time.
+- `is_monitoring_enabled`
+  - true | false: if true, Montastic monitors the checkpoint on a regular basis based every `check_interval_id`.
+If false, monitoring is paused and no alerts are sent.
 - `status`
   - -1 | 0 | 1: If -1 checkpoint is in alarm (e.g. website down).
 1 means all is OK.
 0 means transient status.
 - `status_changed_on`